 To make a business name change in New Mexico, you need to file Articles of Amendment with the Secretary of State.
 This applies to both limited liability companies (LLCs) and corporations.
 We’re happy to file your amendment paperwork on your behalf with our Amendment Filing Service.
-Let us take care of this administrative task while you grow your business.

 Changing a business name is more involved than picking something you like and putting it on a sign.
 To make a new business name official, there are state rules and processes to follow.

 Every state has its own requirements for business names.
 In New Mexico, the name of an LLC or corporation must:

 To file Articles of Amendment for your limited liability company or corporation, you need specific information about your business.
 Typically some or all of the following information is required to file the amendment:

 The Articles of Amendment must include the appropriate filing fee and a completed Document Delivery Instruction Form.

 The Secretary of State accepts amendment filings by mail, in person, or online.
 You can pay the filing fee with a credit card, money order, or check.